 What if I am already enrolled and don't want to make changes in my deductions?

-The flexible spending accounts (medical and dependent care), will not automatically carry forward into 2013.
+The flexible spending accounts (medical and dependent care), will not automatically carry forward into 2017.
 One has to complete the enrollment process online in order to re-enroll in the flexible benefit plan.
 The IRS requires each employee to indicate election choices for medical and dependent care spending accounts annually.
-Changes in the medical and dependent care spending accounts can be made while attending the Benefits Fair on October 23rd in the Koury Athletics Center, Koury Concourse, (new location) from 10:00 a.m. until 2:00 p.m., during a scheduled appointment with an AFLAC representative, or any other time during the open enrollment period online.
+Changes in the medical and dependent care spending accounts can be made while attending the Benefits Fair on October 25th in the Koury Athletics Center, Koury Concourse, from 10:00 a.m. until 2:00 p.m., during a scheduled appointment with an AFLAC representative, or any other time during the open enrollment period online.
 Staff from the Office of Human Resources will be available at the Benefits Fair to provide assistance.
 After the Benefits Fair, please call the Office of Human Resources to schedule an appointment if you need assistance with the online enrollment process.

 What do I do if I am enrolling for the first time or if I would like to find out more about flexible spending accounts?